OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 ### Use Case

-Inspite of the name, WHATWG does not suggest that sessionStorage be used to store session identifiers.
+Despite the name, WHATWG does not suggest that sessionStorage be used to store session identifiers.
-Rather, WHATWG suggests the use of sessionStorage for data that is relevent for one-instance of a work-flow, such as details for a ticket booking, but where multiple work-flows could be performed in other tabs concurrently.
-The window/tab bound nature will keep the data from leaking between workflows in seperate tabs.
+Rather, WHATWG suggests the use of sessionStorage for data that is relevant for one-instance of a workflow, such as details for a ticket booking, but where multiple workflows could be performed in other tabs concurrently.
+The window/tab bound nature will keep the data from leaking between workflows in separate tabs.

 ## Security Risks

 In general, secure or sensitive data should not be stored persistently in browser data stores as this may permit information leakage to other users on the same host.
-Because the Web Storage mechanisms are API's, this also permits access from injected scripts, making it less secure than a cookie with the httponly flags applied.
+Because the Web Storage mechanisms are API's, this also permits access from injected scripts, making it less secure than a cookie with the “httponly” flags applied.
-These characteristics would would restrict the use of localStorage to public data.
+These characteristics would restrict the use of localStorage to public data.
 While a case could be made for storing workflow specific data in sessionStorage for use by that specific tab/window across reloads, sensitive data should not be stored this way.
 An authentication request to an API endpoint should result in a Set-Cookie header with an appropriate identifier as raised above, which is restricted to the domain and path of the API, with no persistence, and with the recommended flags implemented.

 # Session ID Life Cycle